-In cases where a faculty member believes that a student has attempted or committed a violation, the faculty member shall notify the student of the charge and thereafter investigate the matter.
+In cases where a faculty member believes that a student has attempted or committed a violation, the faculty member shall communicate to the student, verbally or in writing, about the charge and investigate the matter.

-- Undergraduate Student If, after the investigation, the faculty member concludes that such an act has occurred, the faculty member shall conduct an interview with the student. - Graduate Student After the investigation, but prior to the interview, the faculty member shall notify the Graduate Council of the charge within three (3) days of the faculty member's notification to the student of the charge.
-Such notification to the Graduate Council shall be in writing.

-Graduate students who have been charged with academic dishonesty shall be prohibited from withdrawing from the course that is the subject of the academic dishonesty.
+- Undergraduate Student-If the faculty member concludes that such an act has occurred, the faculty member shall conduct an interview with the student. - Graduate Student-After the investigation, but prior to the interview, the faculty member shall notify the Graduate Council of the charge within three (3) days of the faculty member 's notification to the student of the charge.
+Notification to the Graduate Council shall be in writing.
+Such Graduate students who have been charged with academic dishonesty shall be prohibited from withdrawing from the course that is the subject of the academic dishonesty.
 Should the graduate student subsequently be found not responsible and if the withdrawal date has passed, the graduate student may petition the Graduate Council to allow for withdrawal from the course.